 Since then many things happened: we learned how to modify the GUI (level select was a really tough one), Spy47 created the checkpoint and then the leaderboards and even gave a shot at multiplayer.
 Many other people then made mods and we’ve seen many community things happen, such as a speedometer, .mis modes and games (tic-tac-toe, minesweeper, and more).
 PlatinumQuest added even more features and game modes and every time something new comes it just blows my mind.
 Now with 1.50 having so many new features and multiplayer it is just amazing to see how far we came.

+As of recently we have done what was previously thought to be impossible; Modify the Marble Blast engine.
 In Marble Blast Platinum 1.50 Release Candidate 1 we will be adding new files to the root directory of Marble Blast, as well as a new executable.
 Launching it will overwrite parts of the code of the Marble Blast engine.
 Be warned: if you’re on Mac, you will need to enter a user/pass to give it access, but only for the first time you run it.
 Windows will not even need to run it as Administrator.

 The modifications implemented are written by the Platinum Team and modify very specific parts:

 Change the camera in-game so it allows us to fix radar bugging out on gravities which aren’t “normal” i.e. anything non 1 0 0 0.